teknofire/CS372-BattleShip/will_diary.md

 ### 4 hours

 Working on the ship orientation #21, printing game boards #38, also worked on setting default board size for printing purposes.

+## 2015-03-23

+### 1 hour

+Dylan and I got together to go over the presentation and integrate diary files.